John-Nik/Vioekseliksi-website/README.md

 **0.6.0:** Added team members section block | G

 **0.6.1:** Slight readjustment on font sizes for section block titles | G

+**0.6.2:** Added a half-done contact us layout with google maps in its background | G